Aliases for TRPM1 Gene

 GeneCards Summary for TRPM1 Gene

-TRPM1 (Transient Receptor Potential Cation Channel, Subfamily M, Member 1) is a Protein Coding gene.
-Diseases associated with TRPM1 include night blindness, congenital stationary , 1c, autosomal recessive and melanoma metastasis.
-Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+TRPM1 (Transient Receptor Potential Cation Channel Subfamily M Member 1) is a Protein Coding gene.
+Diseases associated with TRPM1 include night blindness, congenital stationary , 1c, autosomal recessive and congenital stationary night blindness.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CREB Pathway.
 GO annotations related to this gene include ion channel activity and cation channel activity.
 An important paralog of this gene is TRPM8.

 UniProtKB/Swiss-Prot Summary for TRPM1 Gene